IBM-Cloud/docs/support/index.md

 ### Setting up incident and maintenance email notifications
 {: #setting-up-notifications}

 For {{site.data.keyword.Bluemix_notm}} Public, you can sign up for platform notifications.
 Platform notifications are optional email alerts for incident and maintenance events for the {{site.data.keyword.Bluemix_notm}} platform.
-You can choose to receive these email notifications by clicking the **Account** menu item  &gt; **Notifications** &gt; **Platform** options.
+You can choose to receive these email notifications by clicking **Manage > Account > Notifications**  and selecting the **Platform** tab.
 For more information about setting account notifications, go to [Setting notifications](/docs/admin/account.html#notifications).

 ### Best practices for monitoring status